AndreyGorev09/MyDiplomTeachMeSkills/readme.md

 * python3 --version (_PIP is installed with Python by default._)
 _For detailed instructions on installing Python, read the topic: (Download and install Python https://pythonru.com/tag/skachat-i-ustanovit-python)._
 * python3 -m pip --version (_checking the PIP version_)
-* python3 -m pip install --upgrade pip (_you can update PIP if the package is installed_) _if PIP is not installed:_
+_if PIP is not installed:_
 * python3 -m pip install -U pip (_install the package for Windows_)
 * pip install -U pip (_install the package for Mac, Linux, или Raspberry Pi_)